Updated November 29, 2025, Feb2/26

 The Solution, The Change

 Bitch and complain (also called “flow” or “flow-with” the psr’s, often many times (instructions are in the examples below).
 The repetitions build a memory center that pulls my focus into it.
-While there, I don’t find fault with every thought while I form and carry out, externalize, a decision.
-In other words, I don’t oppose myself.
+While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision.
+Instead, I simply externalize it.

 Good to know:

-- While my mind can go blank, it’s rare compared to my mind’s almost constant stream of thoughts and feelings.
+- While my mind can go blank more than a few times in a day, most of the time my mind produces a constant stream of thoughts and feelings.
 This stream causes many distractions, all day every day.
-I need to be good at ignoring them.
+In order to survive, (that means not die), I need to be good at ignoring them.

 - All loss, no matter how small, causes pain.
 That pain is the feeling called grief.
 Thus, loss causes grief.

-- Failure causes loss of what I was trying to do.
-Therefore, failure causes grief.
-The most important failure in daily life is the failure to ignore distractions which occur at the end of my thought that forms my true response, my decision.
-My decision is not a psr.
-It’s the real true me.
-I call the grief from failing to ignore distractions, at the moment my true response appears, the pain of failing to ignore.
+- Since failure causes loss of what I was trying to achieve, the loss caused by failure causes grief.
+The most important failure in daily life is the failure to ignore the distractions that appear at the end of my thought that forms my true response, my decision.
+I call the grief triggered by my failing to ignore distractions,”the pain of failing to ignore”.

 - Everyone is born with a different intensity of the pain of failing to ignore.

 - If my pain of failing to ignore is strong, I am naturally afraid of it.
-Since a decision triggers the need to ignore distractions, which trigger my high pain of failing to ignore, which triggers my fear of the pain, I’m afraid of making any decision.
+The appearance in my mind of a decision triggers the need to ignore distractions.
+Failing to ignore them triggers my high pain of failing to ignore, which triggers my fear of that pain.
+As a result, I’m afraid of making any decision.
 When my fear of making a decision appears, I’m compelled to solve the fear.
-So, I find problems – faults – with the decision and solve them.
-I get the positive feeling of relief.
+So, I search for the cause of my fear.
+I find that the cause is problems – faults – with the decision and I solve those faults.
+Solving gets me the positive feeling of relief.
 Relief replaces my fear and so distracts me from the pain of failing to ignore.
-The result: I’m always editing (looking for and solving flaws), that is, problem-solving, my decisions in order to get relief from my normal fear of this abnormally high pain of failing to ignore.
+The result: I’m always editing (looking for and solving flaws), in other words, problem-solving, the thought that forms my decision.
+I edit in order to get relief from my normal fear of this abnormally high pain.

-- All emotions, including grief caused by loss of anything, big or small, will keep coming back if opposed or avoided.
-To solve grief, including by avoiding it, is to oppose it.
+- All emotions, including the grief caused by loss of anything, big or small, will keep coming back if opposed.
+To solve grief, including by avoiding grief, is to oppose it.
 As a result, solving grief causes it to come back.

 - All my problems are caused by me trying to solve/oppose the pain of failing to ignore.
 Culture says I should fix this pain.
-My brain says I should feel it, suffer it, and see how it won’t harm me if I do.
-This will make me ignore it by my moving on to seeing and externalizing my true response/my decision.
+My brain says I should feel it, that is, suffer it, and see how it won’t harm me if I do.
+This will make me ignore it by moving my focus onward to seeing and externalizing my true response/my decision.
+I externalize by matching my actions to the action image of my decision.

-The Seeing Sequence, which is the sequence of bitching and complaining/flow in order to see my true response, gets me to stop trying to solve the pain of failing to ignore.
+The Seeing Sequence is the sequence of bitching and complaining /flow/deconstructing psr’s in order to see my true response.
+It gets me to stop believing my psr’s which gets me to stop trying to solve the pain of failing to ignore.
 As a result, the pain, like all emotion, runs out by itself, most often in bits, not all at once.
-A good but not must-read: Why the Seeing Sequence works.
+A good almost must-read: Why the Seeing Sequence works.

-(Notice: words in brackets below mean I can choose from several wordings, or the words are instructions or blanks to fill in that fit my experience.)
+(NB (nota bene, Latin for note well): words below, that are in brackets or separated by forward slashes, mean I can choose from several wordings, or the words are instructions, or blanks to fill in that fit my own experience.)

-How to Bitch and Complain/Flow with Psr’s using the following Example List
+How to Bitch and Complain/Flow with/Deconstruct Psr’s using the following Example List

-1. Imagining death while I’m not sad
+1. Imagining death happening to me while I’m not sad

-2.Imagining I cause my death on purpose, even though I’m not sad.
+2.Imagining I cause my death on purpose, even though I’m not sad

 3. My coming actual death